Thomas Cardell: Francis Cardell and Princess Elizabeth

+Cardell as the character "Manley"

 In 1640 the role of Thomas Cardell as a dancer at Queen Elizabeth's court was evoked in a play by William Cavendish and James Shirley, The Varietie, by a character called "Manly" who danced an old fashioned volta in vintage costume.
 Manly advocates the use of the outdated lute and cittern rather than the then fashionable fiddle and French kit.
 The dance, costume, and musical instruments of the Elizabethan era, according to Manly, were more properly masculine than current French fashions.
 Another character, Sir William, declares that Manly resembles a portrait of Cardell.